 When the body’s endocannabinoid system is depleted, plant compounds can work as substitutes to help supplement and promote balance in the body.
 One of the best ways to substitute a lack of endocannabinoids is to introduce plant cannabinoids — the amazing compounds that are unique to the cannabis plant.

 The regular intake of cannabis may help supplement your natural endocannabinoid supply and help you maintain overall health and wellness.
 It can also deliver targeted symptom relief for a variety of conditions.
 If you’d like to learn more about what cannabis can do for you, we’d love to help.
-Our knowledgeable staff is here to answer all your questions and recommend products that are right for you.
+Our knowledgeable staff at your local Green Goods is available to answer all your questions and recommend products that are right for you.